 From JSF to Web UI

-To know more about Web UI, you can of course download it and test it, and you can also browse user documentation, watch some Nuxeo University “quick introduction” videos, or have a look at the “from JSF to Web UI” user friendly comparison page.
+To know more about Web UI, you can of course download it and test it, and you can also browse user documentation, watch some Hyland University “quick introduction” videos, or have a look at the “from JSF to Web UI” user friendly comparison page.

 We have released in beta a migration tool in Nuxeo Studio that will help migrate Nuxeo Studio configured projects to Web UI, as well as aid in the translation of document forms and workflow screens to required HTML - which can save you lots of time.
 We will make it all public once more mature, but if you are interested, you can already ask the Nuxeo support for enabling it on your project.